tetsuromorimura/reinforce-joey/README.md

 - Minimum Risk Training as in [Shen et al. (2016)](https://www.aclweb.org/anthology/P16-1159/)
 - Advantage Actor-Critic aka NED-A2C as in [Nguyen et al. (2017)](https://www.aclweb.org/anthology/D17-1153/)

 Policy Gradient and MRT can be used with both Transformers and RNNs but NED-A2C is currently only implemented for RNNs.

 ## How to use
-In general cold-starting a model with Reinforcement Learning does not work too well as the methods rely on random sampling.
+In general cold-starting a model with Reinforcement Learning is difficult as the methods rely on random sampling.
-That means to effectively use the algorithms you have to pretrain a Transformer/RNN or download a [pretrained model](https://github.com/joeynmt/joeynmt/blob/master/README.md#pre-trained-models) and then fine-tune it with RL.
+That means to effectively use the algorithms you have to pretrain a Transformer/RNN  and then fine-tune it with RL.
+Pretrained models for Joey NMT are available [here](https://github.com/joeynmt/joeynmt/blob/master/README.md#pre-trained-models) and the models used in the paper can be downloaded [here](https://drive.google.com/drive/folders/1lptEFQeo6wIsNan-7MtKwk3WYRIyOAJd?usp=sharing).

 ## Parameters
 The method and hyperparameters are specified in the config, see [small.yaml](https://github.com/samuki/reinforce-joey/blob/master/configs/small.yaml) for an example.